LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 We improve the performance of saving the resulting state of transactions by applying all the transactions on accounts in memory, and later performing the database update for all accounts only once, at the end.

 ## Changes in the transaction pool
-The purpose of the transaction pool is to validate and store transactions efficiently and to provide a list of valid, verified and non conflicting transactions when the node is forging a block.
+The purpose of the transaction pool is to validate and store transactions efficiently and to provide a list of valid, verified and non-conflicting transactions when the node is forging a block.
 In order to reflect the changes made in transaction processing, the implementation of the transaction pool needs to be updated.
-Furthermore, we suggests to verify incoming transactions against existing transactions in the transaction pool and re-verify affected transactions on changes in the blockchain state.
+Furthermore, we suggests to verify incoming transactions against existing transactions in the transaction pool and re-verify affected transactions on changes of the blockchain state.
 The details are explained in separate sections below.

 ### Queues used in the transaction pool
 Transactions in the transaction pool are managed in multiple queues.
 Transactions are placed in different queues based on the stage of verification.
 Therefore, in order to reflect the changes in the transaction verification process, the new transaction pool manages transactions in the following queues.
 `received`: This queue contains newly received transactions from other peers.
 `validated`: This queue contains transactions which are validated by performing schema and signature validations.
 `verified`: This queue contains transactions which are independently verified against the blockchain state.
 `pending`: This queue contains transactions which are independently verified against the blockchain state and are awaiting signatures to be processed.
 `ready`: This queue contains transactions which are verified against the blockchain state and can be processed in the same block.

 ### Verifying transactions against transactions in transaction pool
 In order to check whether transactions are conflicting, the transactions are verified against existing transactions in the transaction pool.
 During this process, every transaction that leaves the `validated` queue will be checked against all transactions in the `verified`, `pending` and `ready` queues.